arista-netdevops-community/anta-demo/2-custom-module/README.md

 #### Metadata information

-The `AntaTest` class from which all ANTA tests inherit defines some Class Variables.
-Two of them are mandatory and two of them are optional to define in the child class:
+The `AntaTest` class from which all ANTA tests inherit defines some mandatory Class Variables.

-##### Optional AntaTest Class Variables

-- `name` [Optional]: Name of the test - use the Class name if not provided.
-- `description` [Optional]: A human readable description of your test - use the first line of the docstring if not provided.

 ##### Mandatory AntaTest Class Variables

+- `name` [Optional starting ANTA v1.2.0]: Name of the test - use the Class name if not provided.
+- `description` [Optional starting ANTA 1.2.0]: A human readable description of your test - use the first line of the docstring if not provided.
 - `categories`: a list of categories to sort test.
 The existing categories are listed on ANTA website.
 - `commands`: a list of `AntaCommand` and/or `AntaTemplate` to run for this test to be able to execute the `test` function.